qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 for each condition.
 The role of each column is as follows:

 - ``xval``: Parameter scanned in the experiment.
 This value must be defined in the circuit metadata.
 - ``yval``: Nominal part of the outcome.
 The outcome is something like expectation value, which is computed from the experiment result with the data processor.
 - ``yerr``: Standard error of the outcome, which is mainly due to sampling error.
 - ``name``: Unique identifier of the result class.
 This is defined by the ``data_subfit_map`` option.
-- ``data_uid``: Integer number corresponding to the data unique index.
+- ``data_uid``: Integer corresponding to a data unique index.
 This number is automatically assigned.
-- ``category``: The tag of data group.
+- ``category``: A tag for the data group.
 The "raw" category indicates an output from the data processing.
 - ``shots``: Number of measurement shots used to acquire this result.
-- ``analysis``: The name of curve analysis instance that generated this data.
-In :class:`.CompositeCurveAnalysis`, the table is a composite of tables from all component analyses.
+- ``analysis``: The name of the curve analysis instance that generated this data.
+  For a simple analysis class, all rows will have the same value, but :class:`.CompositeCurveAnalysis` combines the tables from all component analyses leading to more than one unique entry.

 To find data points that belong to a particular dataset, you can follow :ref:`filter_scatter_table`.